Windows OS Hub

 Before you add a second host with the RD Connection Broker role to the farm, you must migrate the local RDCB database to an external SQL Server.

-In order to move the Connection Broker database from the local database to the dedicated SQL Server, open Server Manager -> Remote Desktop Services -> Overview.
+To move the Connection Broker database from the local database to the dedicated SQL Server, open Server Manager -> Remote Desktop Services -> Overview.
 To run the Remote Desktop Connection Broker Failover Configuration Wizard, click the RD Connection Broker role image and select Configure High Availability.

 RD Connection Broker - COnfigure High Availability